-Dode Dode Schools: To ensure sustained high levels of student achievement, the Dode Community Strategic Plan (CSP) contains goals and benchmarks that drive resources and organizational improvements.
+DoDEA Schools: To ensure sustained high levels of student achievement, the DoDEA Community Strategic Plan (CSP) contains goals and benchmarks that drive resources and organizational improvements.
 The CSP is the catalyst for changing the teaching and learning process; raising the standard of learning to ensure excellence; creating greater local autonomy in devising methods and strategies to meet the standards; creating a common language for communication among all stakeholders; and creating greater accountability for reaching the expected outcomes.
-The Dode CSP unifies the strategic direction for both Dode and DDESS, yet provides the flexibility to address each program and community's unique issues and challenges that each program and each community addresses.
-The plan provides a road map for keeping Dode in the forefront in advancing the Dod's agenda for education, and as a leader in the Nation for improving student performance and achievement.
+The DoDEA CSP unifies the strategic direction for both DoDDS and DDESS, yet provides the flexibility to address each program and community's unique issues and challenges.
+The plan provides a road map for keeping DoDEA in the forefront in advancing the DoD's agenda for education, and as a leader in the Nation for improving student performance and achievement.